SAF Grand Challenge Progress Report

 - Estimated total U.S. SAF production.

-- Estimated life cycle CO2 reductions achieved with U.S. SAF production.
+- Estimated life cycle CO2 equivalent reductions achieved with U.S. SAF production and use.

 - Planned production potential of SAF in the United States.